Feeds:

 “Like any choreography, picking the right music and costuming are a couple of the major challenges.
 The music is my muse, so if I find an inspiring song, the choreography comes pretty easily.”

-Katara of Osiris Belling Dancing Company
+Katara of Osiris Belly Dancing Company

 Katara rests her fan on her lap.
 “A major challenge is to bring elements of the steampunk world into a middle eastern artform.
 Personally, I’ve always leaned toward a more fusion style that blends the traditional dance with different styles (anything from theatrical to jazz to modern), so it wasn’t -too- much of a stretch for me, but being able to embrace that science fiction/period element was definitely a challenge.”